Anonymous said: Hello. I heard that Rice invited a white supremacist to come speak to the school. This makes me a little hesitant to attend. Thoughts?

 Yes, because they can still count for hours towards your degree (you need 120 hours to graduate).

-Anonymous asked: Hi!
+Anonymous said: Hi!
 I was wondering if it's possible to double minor at Rice?
 Also, do you know what Spanish classes/foreign lang are like at Rice?
 Thank you!

 I believe that it probably is, if you coordinate your schedule appropriately.
 There aren’t many minors, so be aware of that.